 It is easy to confuse plagiarism with copyright violation, but they are not the same.
-The UC Irvine Policy on Academic Honesty defines plagiarism as follows:
+The UC Irvine Office of Academic Integrity and Student Conduct defines plagiarism as follows:

 Plagiarism is intellectual theft.
 It means use of the intellectual creations of another without proper attribution.
 Plagiarism may take two main forms, which are clearly related:

 1. To steal or pass off as one's own the ideas or words, images, or other creative works of another.

 2. To use a creative production without crediting the source, even if only minimal information is available to identify it for citation.

 Credit must be given for every direct quotation, for paraphrasing or summarizing a work (in whole, or in part, in one's own words), and for information which is not common knowledge.